rDankMemes/DankFlairBot/README.md

 ---

 # You can add as many workers or mods as you want.
-# As you add workers and mods, the b
+# As you add workers and mods, the bot will experience less cooldown times and respond faster
 type: worker

 username: [reddit_username]